 If you want to give your child’s savings a chance to grow, consider investing in the stock market.
 Over the long-term, investing has almost always outperformed cash.
 Indeed, since 1899, British stocks have returned an average 4.9% a year, against 0.7% for cash1.
 Needless to say, investing could give a real boost to your child’s financial future, especially if you’re entering the investment world whilst they’re still young.
 Typically, the sooner you start investing for your child, the longer their money has to grow and compound.
 We talk about compounding when any money made on top of your original investment is invested back and generates more money.
 Put simply, your child’s money could be piling up and just like a snowball rolling down a hill, their pot could become exponentially larger in the long run.
 If you want to take advantage of compounding for your child, it could be a good idea to get going as soon as you possibly can.

 Let’s say you decide to put £2,000 for your child in a Junior Stocks and Shares ISA.
 If you make the investment on your child’s fifth birthday, they could end up with £3,011 when they turn 182.
 But if you invest soon after they are born, your child could celebrate their 18th birthday with £3,5863.
 By delaying their investment journey, your child could miss out on potential growth - so since time is on your side, make sure you start sooner rather than later.
 And remember, you don’t need to invest big lump sums.
 Investing whatever you can afford on a monthly basis could help you build them a decent nest egg.
-For instance, if you open a Junior Stocks and Shares ISA just after they’re born and invest £150 every month, your child could end up with a pot worth £44,818 on their 18th birthday – enough to help them with living costs at university.
+For instance, if you invest in a JISA just after they’re born and invest £150 every month, your child could end up with a pot worth £44,818 on their 18th birthday – enough to help them with living costs at university.

 What’s the best way to invest for your child?